adobe/probot-serverless-openwhisk/README.md

 ### Bundling

-The action is created using webpack to create bundle for the sources and then creates a zip archive with the bundle, a `package.json`, the private key files and the `.env`.
+The action is created using webpack to create a bundle for the sources and then creates a zip archive with the bundle, a `package.json`, the private key files and the `.env`.

 ## Contributing